Type 92 10 cm cannon: History and development

-This piece appears to have almost completely replaced the Type 14 10 cm cannon.
+The Type 92 10 cm cannon appears to have almost completely replaced the Type 14 10 cm cannon.
 It has all the standard features of the 1930–1936 period of Japanese gun design.
 In traveling position the tube is retracted by means of a winch and locked to the cradle.
 The most remarkable fact about the Type 92, aside from its appearance, is the great range that it attains with a 35-pound shell in proportion to its unusually low weight.
-It has been reported that the weapon is rarely fired at extreme ranges, which require the use of a supercharge, because of malfunctions in the recoil system caused thereby.
-Some years ago troubles with the recoil system were so frequent that extra glands and packing for the recoil cylinders were carried in the firing battery, and replacing them was equivalent to first-echelon maintenance in U.S. practice.
-Difficulties were also reported when the weapon was fired at or near the limits of traverse.
-Whether this was due to a unique "bug" in the design of the Type 92 or was inherent in the use of spade-plate stabilization is not known.
-The Type 92 is stabilized by three spade plates for each trail.
-Both spade plates and trail blocks are demountable.
+It has been reported in US documentation that the weapon was rarely fired at extreme ranges, which required the use of a supercharge, because of malfunctions in the recoil system caused thereby.
+Weaknesses in the sealing of the recoil system were largely fixed during the period of 1939 to 1940.

+The Type 92 10 cm cannon also had problems with weak trails when the cannon was fired near the limits of its traverse, leading to a number of broken trails during the Battle of Nomonhan.
+Broken trails were also reported in 1942 during the Battle of Guadalcanal.
+Late production models fixed this problem.

 Design

 Readily recognized by its long slender gun barrel and split carriage trail, the Type 92 10 cm cannon was designed particularly for long-range fire.
 The recoil system was hydro-pneumatic and it had a distinctive three-step interrupted thread breechblock.
 It fired a 35 lb shell up to 14200 yd with standard high-explosive shells, and also had provisions for special long-range shells that could reach 20000 yd, as well as chemical, armor-piercing, smoke and incendiary shells.

 The gun barrel was extremely long, making field transport very cumbersome.
 The gun was normally tractor-drawn using its large wooden wheels with solid rubber tires, but could also be pulled by a five-ton truck.
 Its greatest drawback was that it had spade plates on each trail leg that had to be pounded into the ground to anchor the gun in place.

+The most common projectile was the Type 91 HE round, which was also used in other Japanese 105 mm weapons.
+The ammunition was propelled by that provided flexibility in trajectories.